tadashibashi/tbm2gbt/readme.md

 Please check out [GB Studio's music docs](https://www.gbstudio.dev/docs/assets/music/music-gbt) for further info.

 ## Future Ideas
-- Auto vibrato (add pitch up and down slides automatically)
+- Auto-vibrato (add pitch up and down slides automatically)

 ## Last Remarks
 - This converter is under development, so you may need to significantly edit the exported .mod file to produce the intended effect.
 - Exporting with this tool overwrites the target file, so please be careful to not overwrite any important direct edits to the mod file you have made.
-It would be wise to save backup copies of important work.
+It would be wise to save backup copies of any important work.